pepperkit/git-hooks-maven-plugin/README.md

 Hook's content is any command line script, which is considered successful if exit code is equal to `0`, and not otherwise.
 If execution of the script is successful, git action will be proceeded, if not - it will be cancelled.

-Then you can execute one of the following goals manually:
-1. `mvn io.github.pepperkit:git-hooks-maven-plugin:initHooks` - to manually install configured git hooks;
-2. `mvn io.github.pepperkit:git-hooks-maven-plugin:printHooks` - print all the installed hooks to the console;
-3. `mvn -DhookName=<hookName> io.github.pepperkit:git-hooks-maven-plugin:printHooks` - print only the specified hook;
-4. `mvn io.github.pepperkit:git-hooks-maven-plugin:executeHooks` - execute all the installed hooks;
-5. `mvn -DhookName=<hookName> io.github.pepperkit:git-hooks-maven-plugin:executeHooks` - execute only the specified hook.

 ## Project's structure
 ```
 └── src